 If you select Network, the VM will attempt to boot from a network using the PXE mechanism.
 This needs to be configured in detail on the command line.
-See chapter 8.8, VBox-Manage modifyym, page 144.
+See chapter 8.10, VBoxManage modifyvm, page 179.

 - Chipset: You can select which chipset will be presented to the virtual machine.
 PIIX3 is the default chipset for most guests.
 For some guest OSes such as Mac OS X, the PIIX3 chipset is not well supported.
 As a result, Oracle VM VirtualBox supports an emulation of the ICH9 chipset, which supports PCI express, three PCI buses, PCI-to-PCI bridges and Message Signaled Interrupts (MSI).
 This enables modern OSes to address more PCI devices and no longer requires IRQ sharing.
 Using the ICH9 chipset it is also possible to configure up to 36 network cards, compared to a maximum of eight network adapters with PIIX3.
-Note that ICH9 support is experimental and not recommended for guest OSes which do not require it. - Pointing Device: The default virtual pointing device for some guest OSes is the traditional PS/2 mouse.
+Note that ICH9 support is experimental and not recommended for guest OSes which do not require it. - TPM: Enables support for a Trusted Platform Module (TPM) security processor.
+Choose from the supported TPM versions. - Pointing Device: The default virtual pointing device for some guest OSes is the traditional PS/2 mouse.
 If set to USB Tablet, Oracle VM VirtualBox reports to the virtual machine that a USB tablet device is present and communicates mouse events to the virtual machine through this device.
-Another setting is USB Multi-Touch Tablet, which is suitable for guests running Windows 8 or later. - Using the virtual USB tablet has the advantage that movements are reported in absolute coordinates, instead of as relative position changes.
-This enables Oracle VM VirtualBox to translate mouse events over the VM window into tablet events without having to "capture" the mouse in the guest as described in chapter 1.8.2, Capturing and Releasing Keyboard and Mouse, page 12.
-This makes using the VM less tedious even if Guest Additions are not installed. - Enable I/O APIC: Advanced Programmable Interrupt Controllers (APICs) are an x86 hardware feature that have replaced Programmable Interrupt Controllers (PICs).
+Another setting is USB Multi-Touch Tablet, which is suitable for guests running Windows 8 or later.

+Using the virtual USB tablet has the advantage that movements are reported in absolute coordinates, instead of as relative position changes.
+This enables Oracle VM VirtualBox to translate mouse events over the VM window into tablet events without having to "capture" the mouse in the guest as described in chapter 1.9.2, Capturing and Releasing Keyboard and Mouse, page 19.
+This makes using the VM less tedious even if Guest Additions are not installed.

+• Enable I/O APIC: Advanced Programmable Interrupt Controllers (APICs) are an x86 hardware feature that have replaced Programmable Interrupt Controllers (PICs).
 With an I/O APIC, OSes can use more than 16 interrupt requests (IRQs) and therefore avoid IRQ sharing for improved reliability.